-The stitched scar running down his left leg has been there so long it's become a normal mark on a body I spent my lifetime viewing―no different than his nose, eyes or lips.
-The shooting was left behind us, unmentioned like a gruesome nightmare.
+The stitched scar running down his left leg has become a normal mark on a body—it's no different than his nose, eyes or lips.
+We left the shooting behind us, unmentioned like a gruesome nightmare.
 We lived, we loved, we allowed the wheels of time to heal the wound to the point of obliviousness.
 Memories that fade into the mind’s crevices are rarely chained to the bottomless depths, though; something small can trigger a reminder, and the same feeling of panic floated to the top while playing Kendrick Lamar’s “DUCKWORTH.”

-Fear is expressed when Dot articulates what could’ve happened to his father, Ducky.
-It's a fear that actually turned into a reality for my father―a robbery turned violent.
-Kendrick's fear and loathing of losing his dad wasn’t simple paranoia but an honest anxiety.
+When Dot articulates what could’ve happened to his father, Ducky, he expresses fear.
+That fear turned into a reality for my father when a robbery turned violent.
+Kendrick's fear and loathing of losing his dad wasn’t simple paranoia but honest anxiety.
 As he mentions in the excellent visual breakdown that is the song's storytelling, the robbery attempt committed by Anthony led to a customer becoming a casualty.
-Ducky wasn’t safe—no one is once a gun is drawn and money is requested.
+Ducky wasn’t safe—no one is safe when a gun is drawn and money is requested.

-Ducky survived unscathed thanks to making peace with the gangsters while my dad bled out in his place of business—good fathers in m.A.A.d circumstances.
+Ducky survived unscathed after making peace with the gangsters while my dad bled out in his place of business—good fathers in m.A.A.d circumstances.

-"Wanna Be Heard" would be brought up again two years later on Section.80's “Poe Mans Dreams."
-Kendrick acknowledges how his father might have felt a bit overbearing, but he understands it was out of love and the desire for his son to get all he deserved.
+"Wanna Be Heard" comes up again two years later on Section.80's “Poe Mans Dreams."
+Kendrick acknowledges his father was overbearing, but he understands it was out of love and the desire for his son to get all he deserved.
 “Poe Mans Dreams” paints the picture of Ducky on his lunch break, still working as hard as ever and feeling the aches of age.
 “Somebody said my name on the radio / He ain't know I was ready for the world that minute” is the lyric of a concerned parent, a dramatic change from finding jealousy on television to having the realization that his son could be a huge star.
-Ducky had all these things at 22 that Kendrick didn’t—two cars and his own place—but two years later, his son was about to experience a life outside of the one he lived, and he questioned if the boy he raised was ready.
+Ducky had all these things at 22 that Kendrick didn’t—two cars and his place—but two years later, his son was about to experience life outside of the one he lived, and he questioned if the boy he raised was ready.

 After graduating from high school, Ducky encouraged Kendrick to get a job—a move most fathers will push their sons to make.
 If you aren’t in school, you must work.
-On “m.A.A.d city,” we heard what happened after Kendrick got a job working security; by the third Saturday, he was fired.
-The same young Kendrick committing home invasions with his friends on “The Art Of Peer Pressure” was inspired by his friends to stage a heist instead of being an honest worker.
+On “m.A.A.d city,” we hear what happens after Kendrick got a job working security; by the third Saturday, he was fired.
+The Kendrick committing home invasions with his friends on “The Art Of Peer Pressure” is inspired by his friends to stage a heist instead of being an honest worker.
 He came from a good home, was raised right, but the influence from his surroundings whispered temptation.

-Kendrick mentions on "DUCKWORTH." how Anthony’s family history is made up of pimps and gangbangers, and that he was destined to walk down a path of unlawfulness.
+On "DUCKWORTH.," Kendrick mentions how Anthony’s family history comprises pimps and gangbangers, and how he's destined to walk down a path of unlawfulness.
 The life he led was in his DNA.
 Kendrick was raised in a similar environment, surrounded by wickedness despite his good nature.
 Ducky may have lived to raise him right, but Kendrick almost walked the path of Anthony.
-In an interview with Genius, Dot even mentions how he should’ve been locked up for his schemes against cracking the back doors open.
+In an interview with Genius, Dot mentions how he should’ve been locked up.
 The greatest rapper alive almost lost his freedom before he found his voice.

-Kendrick loves, respects and admires Ducky, it’s prevalent in his music.
+Kendrick loves, respects, and admires Ducky; it’s prevalent in his music.
 He is his father’s son, the man who came to Compton looking for a better life and to raise a king.
-My feelings toward my father are cut from the same cloth, more than thankful for the man who went above and beyond for his wife and children.
-This is a big reason why I can’t imagine a life without the man who taught me strength and empathy, passion and dedication, but most importantly, someone who told me I could be whatever I want and showed me it was possible.
+Cut from the same cloth are my feelings toward my father; I'm more than thankful for the man who went above and beyond for his wife and children.
+This is a big reason I can’t imagine a life without the man who taught me strength and empathy, passion and dedication, but someone who told me I could be whatever I want and showed me it was possible.

 I thought about asking my father about the shooting—the journalist in me needed every grimy detail for my story—but it felt like asking a war veteran to spill stories from Vietnam for a social studies project.
 When I saw him, all I could do was give him a hug and tell him I loved him.
 I allowed the words to roll off my tongue and pondered a life without this embrace, without his unconditional love.
 I couldn’t, not even for a second.
-I’ll spend the rest of my days appreciating him and thanking God that my father was saved in a moment that could've easily ended the other way.
+I’ll spend the rest of my days appreciating him and thanking God.
 His survival didn't just save one man's life, it saved an entire family.